-- 1) Agrees to a percentage increase in fees for the following services: - Residential and nursing care, fee increase of 2.9% effective from 22 April 2019 - Older People and Physical Disability Domiciliary Care, framework fee increase of 4.85% effective from 1 April 2019 - Shared Lives, fee increase of 2.2% in line with CPI effective from 22 April 2019 - Learning Disability/Mental Health Domiciliary Care, fee increase of 2.9% effective from 1 April 2019 - Supported Living Providers, fee increase of 4% effective from 1 April 2019
+- 1) Agrees to a percentage increase in fees for the following services: - Residential and nursing care including Intermediate Care beds, fee increase of 4.34% effective from 1 April 2020. - Older People and Physical Disability Domiciliary Care, framework fee increase of 5.6% effective from 1 April 2020. - Shared Lives, fee increase of 1.5% in line with CPI effective from 1 April 2020.

+- Learning Disability/Mental Health Domiciliary Care, fee increase of 3.92% effective from 1 April 2020 - Supported Living Providers, fee increase of 4% effective from 1 April 2020 and a minimum payment of £15.00 per hour applied where the increase would leave the hourly rate below this figure.